MichaelWrobelPersonal/News-Blog/README.md

 # Contributions

 This site is part of my personal portfolio and as such direct contributions to the project are not accepted an this time.
-If you have any suggestions pleaae direct them to me via email (michaelrwrobel@sbcglobal.net).
+If you have any suggestions please direct them to me via email (michaelrwrobel@sbcglobal.net).